A malicious skill ran curl and exfiltrated your data. The agent never asked.

 Default-deny navigation.
 Only explicitly approved domains are accessible.
 Unknown domains require human approval before the agent can proceed.

-Sensitive path blocking
+Restricted path blocking

 Block admin panels, settings pages, and deletion endpoints even on allowlisted domains.
 Granular path-level control per domain.